+As from 1 March 2009, a vendor is required to register for VAT if turnover in any 12 month period is likely to exceed R1 million.

+As from 1 April 2014, VAT registration is compulsory in the case of:

+- existing businesses whose taxable supplies have already exceeded the R1 million threshold within the preceding 12 months - existing or future businesses that have a written contractual commitment to make taxable supplies exceeding R1 million within the next 12 months

-As from 1 March 2009, a vendor is required to register for VAT if turnover in a 12 month period is likely to exceed R1 million.
-Where turnover is less than R1 million, but exceeds R50 000 and R60 000 in the case of commercial rental establishments in a 12 month period, a vendor can register voluntarily.
-All vendors that deregistered from the VAT system in light of the increase in the VAT registration threshold to R1 million may be allowed to pay the exit VAT over a period of time.
+Where turnover is less than R1 million, but exceeds R50 000, or R60 000 in the case of commercial rental establishments, in a 12 month period, a vendor can register voluntarily.

+All vendors deregistering from the VAT system due to the increase in the VAT registration threshold to R1 million may be allowed to pay the exit VAT over a period of time.